Irving Azoff: Career

+In October 2008, Ticketmaster announced it would acquire the management company Front Line Management Group, Inc. As part of the deal, Azoff, who was founder and chief executive officer of Front Line, became chief executive officer of Ticketmaster, and was named chairman of Live Nation in February 2011.

 In 2013, Azoff founded the performance rights organisation Global Music Rights.
-The company administers publishing for artists including Metallica, Bruce Springsteen, John Lennon and George Harrison, Pearl Jam, and Bruno Mars.

-In 2015, Azoff played a thinly veiled version of himself in the Documentary Now! parody of History of the Eagles.

-In October 2008, ticketing and marketing company Ticketmaster announced they would acquire the management company Front Line Management Group, Inc. As part of the deal, Azoff, who was founder and chief executive officer of Front Line, became chief executive officer of Ticketmaster and was named chairman of Live Nation in February 2011.

-In September 2013, Azoff unveiled Azoff MSG Entertainment, a venture with The Madison Square Garden Company (MSG).
-In addition to his role as chairman and CEO of Azoff MSG Entertainment, Azoff would serve as a consultant to MSG in connection with the management of its live event venues, including the Forum in Inglewood, CA and other MSG-managed buildings.
+The company administered publishing for artists including Metallica, Bruce Springsteen, John Lennon and George Harrison, Pearl Jam, and Bruno Mars.
+Later that year, Azoff unveiled Azoff MSG Entertainment, a venture with the Madison Square Garden Company (MSG).
+In addition to his role as chairman and CEO of Azoff MSG Entertainment, Azoff would be a consultant to MSG in connection with the management of its live event venues, including the Forum in Inglewood, CA and other MSG-managed buildings.

-In 2012, he topped Billboard Magazine's Power 100, being named the most powerful person in the music industry.
-Azoff serves on the boards of iHeartCommunications, Inc. and Starz LLC.

-In 2015, Azoff co-founded Oak View Group along with Tim Leiweke.
+In 2015, Azoff played a character based on himself in the Documentary Now! parody of History of the Eagles.
+The same year, Azoff co-founded Oak View Group with Tim Leiweke.
 The company is building the Belmont Park Arena as well as a new arena in Milan, Italy.
+Oak View Group is also part owner of problem hit Co-op Live arena in Manchester, together with City Football Group and musician Harry Styles.

-In 2018, Azoff and Oliver Chastan co-founded Iconic Artists Group, an entertainment rights management company.
-In 2021, Iconic Artists Group acquired the catalogue of David Crosby and a majority stake in The Beach Boys' intellectual property.
+Azoff and Oliver Chastan co-founded Iconic Artists Group in 2018, an entertainment rights management company.
+In 2021, Iconic Artists Group acquired the catalogue of David Crosby and a majority stake in the Beach Boys' intellectual property.
+In February 2024, the company acquired the catalogue of British singer Rod Stewart for close to $100 million.

-In 2019, Azoff and his wife Shelli purchased The Apple Pan, one of Los Angeles' oldest continuing operating restaurants.
-They also purchased Nate n'Al's, founded in 1945, with a consortium of Los Angeles-based investors.

-In January 2020, Azoff was inducted into the Rock and Roll Hall of Fame as an Ahmet Ertegun Award winner.
+In 2019, Azoff and his wife Shelli, along with a consortium of Los Angeles-based investors, purchased The Apple Pan, one of Los Angeles' oldest continuing operating restaurants, as well as Nate n' Al, founded in 1945.
+The following January, Azoff was inducted into the Rock and Roll Hall of Fame as an Ahmet Ertegun Award winner.